-The Bank continually monitors its risk profile at entity level and business line wise to enable it to take appropriate action and report it on a timely basis.
-Bank tracks and monitors the following:
+Bank also continually analyse and monitors its risk profile at Enterprise Level and Business Line wise (as applicable), to enable it to take appropriate action and report it on a timely basis to mitigate/minimize operational risk.
+The Bank tracks and monitors the following:

+- Key Risk Indicators;

-- Key risk drivers; - Operational risk losses in and outside the Bank; - Internal and external changes affecting risk profile of the Bank; and - Implementation of action plan.
+- Operational risk losses in the Bank;

+- Internal and external changes affecting risk profile of the Bank; and

+- Implementation of action plan.